-Kr=pFpUp(H)pr dFdUdH

-so the new dispersal kernel accounts for variation in wind speed and seed terminal velocity as well as all of the different flower heights that seeds can be released from (Skarpaas et al. 2011).
-Note that unlike in previous C. nutans and C. acanthoides studies, p(H) represents the distribution of all flower heights, not just the maxima.
+so the new dispersal kernel accounts for variation in wind speed and seed terminal velocity as well as all of the different flower head heights that seeds can be released from (Skarpaas et al. 2011).
+Note that unlike in previous C. nutans and C. acanthoides studies, p(H) represents the distribution of all flower head heights, not just the maxima.

 Statistical Analyses

-All modelling and statistical analyses were performed in R (R Development Core Team, 2009).
-For each species, the effect of warming treatment on mean plant height was assessed using a mixed-effects linear model in the package lme4 (Bates et al. 2012) with treatment as a fixed effect, and the block and row in which an individual was located as random effects.
-Shapiro-Wilks tests were used to assess normality of data and model residuals; Kolmogorov-Smirnov tests were used to assess the significance of differences between flower height distributions for warmed and unwarmed groups, as well as differences between dispersal kernels for warmed and unwarmed groups.
+All modelling and statistical analyses were performed in R version 4.0.3 (R Development Core Team, 2009).
+For each species, the effect of warming treatment on mean plant height was assessed using a mixed-effects linear model in the package lme4 version 1.1-26 (Bates et al. 2012) with treatment as a fixed effect, and a nested random effect consisting of block, group within block, and individual within group.
+In addition to the warming treatment, initial rosette size shortly after planting was treated as a covariate.
+Model terms were eliminated using backward stepwise selection to minimise Akaike’s information criterion (AIC).
+Shapiro-Wilks tests were used to assess normality of data and model residuals; Kolmogorov-Smirnov tests were used to assess the significance of differences between flower head height distributions for warmed and unwarmed groups, as well as differences between dispersal kernels for warmed and unwarmed groups.

 Results